-In this post, I’ll show you how to hike to Trio Beach from Sai Kung and explore all the interesting parts of Pak Sha Wan Peninsula.
+In this post, I’ll show you how to hike to Trio Beach in Hong Kong and explore all the interesting parts of Pak Sha Wan Peninsula.
 Then the one-day itinerary ends with a quick sampan boat ride to Hebe Haven (白沙灣), also known as Pak Sha Wan.

 Before starting the Trio Beach hike, take a look at my Hong Kong solo travel guide and get an overview of HK first.

-Here are few additional tips for visiting Trio Beach in Sai Kung:
+Here are a few additional tips for visiting Trio Beach in Hong Kong: